-When I arrive in the Great Hall on Tuesday morning, it’s almost empty except for a flock of owls that sit patiently on the Gryffindor table.
-And Romulus who waits for me at the Ravenclaw table.
-As I go to reach him and sit in my usual spot, I notice that every single pair of eyes, human and owlish, follow me.
-I suddently become very aware that my ears are warming up.
+When I arrive in the Great Hall on Tuesday morning, it’s almost empty.
+The only thing filling it is a flock of owls at the Gryffindor table and Romulus, who is waiting for me at the Ravenclaw table.
+As I reach him and sit in my usual spot, I notice that every single pair of owlish eyes follow me.
+I suddenly become very aware that my ears are warming up.

-“Hey Rom,” I tell the owl, patting its head lightly.
+“Hey Rom,” I greet, patting the owl’s head lightly.
 “You’re pretty busy this week aren’t you?”

 “Hoot,” it sings in what I consider to be a tired note.

-“I know,” I nod, “I’m betting the challenger of the day made you sleep here didn’t he?”
+“I know,” I say with a nod.
+“I’m betting the challenger of the day made you sleep here didn’t he?”

 “Hoot,” it answers.

 “Got it, you can go and sleep now.
-And thanks,” I manage to take the letter away from Rom.
+And thanks,” I say between my teeth, finally succeeding at taking the letter away from Rom.

 “Hoot,” Romulus hoots, nibbling my fingers a bit before taking off.

 “Yep,” I say out loud when I open the letter, “I was right.”

 “What are you saying?”
 A sweet voice says next to me.
 Darn, Lily has come for information.
 I have to learn to lie in the next minute.